ws-cd/ws-cd.github.io/docs/tutorial/flow.md

 ### Multiple bot responses
 We can add multiple lines of texts to the bot response node or add another bot response node after the current one.

-The bot response node adds multiple text responses, as shown in the figure.
 ![flow-03.png](/assets/images/tutorial/flow/flow-03.png)

 Another bot response node can be added after the current one.